 Anchor Connection Passage

 As with most WordPress tips, here are a few different ways to show how to add anchor links to WordPress.
 Take a look at these four different simple methods.
-And yes, these links below use anchor text.

 How to Manually Create Anchor Links in WordPress